ncsu-software/ncsu-software.github.io/_services/industry.md

 <div id="For Industry" class="w3-container city" style="display: block;">
 <hr>
  <b>Ask me how</b>
- to innovate on time, on budget.
+ to innovate on time, on budget. fire
  I've done this with many companies.
 For example:
  <ul>
               <li>